systemslab/popper-paper/main.md

 student can immediately run the original experiments and build on the results in the paper, thus allowing them to "stand on the shoulder of giants".

+![The OSS development model.
+A version-control system is used to maintain the changes to code.
+The software is packaged and those packages are used in either testing or deployment.
+The testing environment ensures that the software behaves as expected.
+When the software is deployed in production, or when in needs to be checked for performance integrity, it is monitored and metrics are analyzed in order to determine any problems.](figures/ossmodel.png)

 Independently validating experimental results in the field of computer systems research is a challenging task.
 Recreating an environment that